Take the First Step Toward Your Mechanic Career Now!

 The name may be different everywhere: lube technician, junior mechanic technician.
 As a mechanic technician, you’ll work alongside auto mechanics completing tasks basic tasks, but also learning more high-level mechanic duties.
 Maybe you were lucky enough to have auto shop classes in your high school and learned some of your skills then.
-If becoming a mechanic technician is your goal, then read on to learn how to go about doing this.
+If becoming a mechanic technician is your goal, then read on.

 What you’ll actually do and how much experience will be required to fill the position will vary by location.
 But, the most common tasks you’ll be expected to know are: